 Eric was appointed HM Consul General and Counsellor for Corporate Services in April 2012.
 He has been a Civil Servant for ten years.
 Prior to arriving in Washington, Eric was Chief Operating Officer at 10 Downing Street, during which time he was responsible for the complete refurbishment of the grade 1 list building and living accommodation.
 Eric has held a number of diverse roles, including: Infrastructure Director at the Cabinet Office, international CIO for a US based multinational, and Head of Business Systems for a UK City Regulatory Organisation.
 Eric is a both a Chartered Management Accountant and Chartered Banking and Finance Professional, and holds a MBA from Henley Management College.

-Amy English is a Public Affairs Manager at the British Embassy in Washington.
+Amy English is Congressional Liaison for the Foreign and Security Policy Group at the British Embassy in Washington.
 Before joining the Embassy, Amy managed communications and public affairs for a nonprofit organization against child sex trafficking, travelling throughout the United States and the Caribbean to raise the level of response among civil society, governments and legislators.
 Amy has spent her life crossing the pond; she studied Politics at the University of San Diego, but returned to her homeland to obtain her postgraduate degree in International Relations from the University of Warwick.

 Maeve Atkins is a Communications Officer at the British Embassy in Washington.
 Maeve is responsible for communicating the UK’s prosperity agenda within the US, focusing on areas including business, science and innovation, climate change, the creative arts and other elements which showcase GREAT Britain.
 She has spent her life traveling to and from Derry (Londonderry), Northern Ireland, where her mother’s family still lives and works.
 Maeve earned a degree in communications, with a concentration in public relations, at the University of Maryland, College Park, and now resides in Washington, DC.